incogleto/React-Twitch-Status/README.md

-# React-Twitch-Status
+-# React-Twitch-Status
-Pulls status info of Twitch Streamers using Twitch api
+-Pulls status info of Twitch Streamers using Twitch api